iBumpthis/reel/README.md

 Only b2b **participants** are tagged, not every solo artist, to keep the tag list bounded.
 Solo-artist browse stays on the artist facet.
-To find every set an artist appears in — solo *and* b2b — use the search box: it matches the artist column (full-text) as well as tags, so `wooli` returns both a solo Wooli set and any b2b set Wooli is in.
+To find every set an artist appears in — solo *and* b2b — use the search box: it matches the artist column (full-text) as well as tags, so `artist2` returns both a solo Wooli set and any b2b set Wooli is in.
 The `b2b` tag itself is a one-click filter for all back-to-back sets.